Chapter Two

 Fable felt her rage ripping through her like electricity as she held her phone tighter.

 “What’s going on in here?” her mother asked, peeking inside the room.
 A familiar weight pressed around her, and Fable felt her nerves calm down.
-Her mother took the scene in quickly, stepping inside the childish room, her eyes locked on the phone.
+Her mother took the scene in quickly, stepping inside the small room, her eyes locked on the phone.
 Fable couldn’t help the gnawing guilt at the panic she saw in her mother’s brown eyes.

 “—From what?”
 Fable shouted.
 “From life?
 You don’t understand!
 Anika is my only friend!”